jgero/roesena-app/README.md

 Run `ng serve` to start the Angular dev server.
 It will serve the app on [localhost](http://localhost:4200/).

+Alternatively you can run the dev server in a docker container, by setting the `CONTAINER_RUNTIME` environment variable podman can be used instead of docker.
+The container can be started with `make`.
+It will start a container with the files mounted into the `/app` directory in the container and an anonymous volume for the `node_modules`.
+Once the bash is attached to the container the `node_modules` have to be installed manually.
+With `npm start` the dev server will be started with all the necessary options.

 ### Cloud Functions / Firestore

 Can be run locally using the [firebase emulator suite](https://firebase.google.com/docs/emulator-suite) with `firebase emulators:start`.
 To make the Angular dev server use the emulator instead of the production database set the `useEmulator` property to `true` in the [dev environment file](hosting/src/environments/environment.ts).